kunukn/react-source-code-development/README.md

 * Invoke from React project: `yarn build react-dom/index --type=UMD_DEV` and wait until it finishes.
 * The browser detect the change and refresh automatically.
-* In the browser console you should see a message.
+* In the browser console you should see a custom message invoked by the new ReactDOM method.

 ### Known hiccups